After completing her law degree in Greece, Despoina became a trainee lawyer, before embarking on the LLM in Maritime Law in London.

 Why did you choose City, University of London and The City Law School?

 Choosing City was an easy choice for me because of its stellar academic and professional reputation in the field of maritime law.
 However I soon realised that the law school offers so much more than that.
 Also the fact that City is now a member of University of London increased its reputation to me.
-City’s excellent location was one more reason for me since all City’s Law School premises are located in the hub of Central London.
+City’s excellent location was one more reason for me since all of City’s Law School premises are located in the hub of Central London.

 Which modules did you choose and why?